 Our study investigates how the chances of exiting low-pay change with time.
 The effect of low-pay employment on an individual's future labour market status has gained substantial attention in the past.
-The majority of the studies compare the labour market dynamics of the low-paid with the unemployed to detect 'no-pay-low-pay' patterns, or a springboard effect (e.g., Cai et al., 2018; Stewart, 2007; Stewart and Swaffield, 1999).
-In recent years, the empirical literature has adopted a standard approach in estimating state dependence in low pay.
+Most studies compare the labour market dynamics of the low-paid with the unemployed to detect 'no-pay - low-pay' patterns or a springboard effect (e.g. Cai, Mavromaras, and Sloane 2018; Stewart 2007; Stewart and Swaffield 1999).
+The empirical literature has recently adopted a standard approach to estimating low-pay state dependence.
 Represented by a first-order Markov chain, the basic concept is to include (in most studies by one-period) lagged labour market position on the right-hand side of the equation to estimate persistence in a labour market status.
-As individuals are likely to differ in their unobservable characteristics (Heckman, 1981a), not controlling for individual-specific time-invariant effects may lead to an overestimation of state dependence (Stewart, 2007).
+As individuals are likely to differ in their unobservable characteristics (Heckman 1981a), not controlling for individual-specific time-invariant effects may lead to overestimating state dependence (Stewart 2007).

-When looking at the prospects of moving from low pay into higher pay, a certain degree of permeability is found.
-For example, Sloane and Theodossiou (1996, p.
-665) found that "only 44.4% of the low-paid in 1991 remained in this category 2 years later", which leads to the conclusion that "low pay is a temporary phenomenon".
-These findings have been backed by numerous studies, including Cai et al. (2018); Mosthaf (2014); Clark and Kanellopoulos (2013) who find that the probability of staying on low-pay is exceeded by the chances of entering higher pay.
+A certain degree of permeability is found when looking at the prospects of moving from low pay to higher pay.
+For example, Sloane and Theodossiou (1996, 665) found that 'only 44.4% of the low-paid in 1991 remained in this category 2 years later', which leads to the conclusion that 'low pay is a temporary phenomenon'.
+These findings have been backed by numerous studies, including Cai, Mavromaras, and Sloane (2018); Mosthaf (2014); Clark and Kanellopoulos (2013), who find that the chances of entering higher pay exceed the probability of staying on low pay.

-To our knowledge, not much attention has been paid to a detailed understanding of heterogeneity in labour market dynamics (e.g. low-pay persistence) across age groups.
+Less attention has been paid to a detailed understanding of heterogeneity in labour market dynamics (e.g. low-pay persistence) across age groups.
 At best, a few studies have tried to account for age-specific differences by controlling for age indicators in their empirical models.
-For example, in his study on UK's low-wage dynamics, Stewart (2007) uses the British Household Panel Survey (BHPS) and accounts for the entire working age by including men and women of ages between 18 and the respective state retirement threshold (which is 65 for men and 60 for women).
-This approach was later adopted by Cai et al. (2018).
+For example, in his study on UK's low-wage dynamics, Stewart (2007) uses the British Household Panel Survey (BHPS) and accounts for the entire working age by including men and women aged between 18 and the respective state retirement threshold (which is 65 for men and 60 for women).
+This approach was later adopted by Cai, Mavromaras, and Sloane (2018).
 Similarly, using the Survey on Households Income and Wealth from Italy, Cappellari (2007) analyses a sample that incorporates male workers aged 18-60 and female workers aged 18-55.
-Furthermore, using the first 11 survey waves of the Household, Income and Labour Dynamics in Australia (HILDA), Fok et al. (2015, p.
-877) restrict their sample to individuals aged 21-54 years "because of the potential complications arising for persons transitioning from study to employment.
-Likewise, we also omit persons aged 55 years and older due to the transition between employment and retirement."
-Also using HILDA data, Buddelmeyer et al. (2010) further drop individuals below 21 from the population of interest.
+Furthermore, using the first 11 survey waves of the Household, Income and Labour Dynamics in Australia (HILDA), Fok, Scutella, and Wilkins (2015, 877) restrict their sample to individuals aged 21-54 years 'because of the potential complications arising for persons transitioning from study to employment.
+Likewise, we also omit persons aged 55 years and older due to the transition between employment and retirement'.
+Also using HILDA data, Buddelmeyer, Lee, and Wooden (2010) further drop individuals below 21 from the population of interest.
 A higher minimum age bar was set by Mosthaf (2014), who only allows for individuals older than 29 to be part of the sample.
 Evidently, the literature has not found any consensus on the particular age window to focus on while evaluating labour market dynamics.
-This is likely due to spatial differences in a state's definition of working age population.
+This is likely due to spatial differences in the definition of a state's working-age population.